See the core FIOBJ functions for accessing the String data (fiobj_obj2cstr) and freeing the String object (fiobj_free).

 Returns updated capacity.

-size_t fiobj_str_capa(FIOBJ str);
+fiobj_str_capasize_t fiobj_str_capa(FIOBJ str);

 Returns a String's capacity, if any.
 This should include the NUL byte.

-void fiobj_str_resize(FIOBJ str, size_t size);
+fiobj_str_resizevoid fiobj_str_resize(FIOBJ str, size_t size);

 Resizes a String object, allocating more memory if required.

-void fiobj_str_compact(FIOBJ str);
+fiobj_str_compactvoid fiobj_str_compact(FIOBJ str);

 Performs a best attempt at minimizing memory consumption.